vercel/vercel/.changeset/fuzzy-tomatoes-develop.md

 'vercel': minor
 ---

-Add `vercel link --repo` flag to link to repository, rather than project (alpha)
+Add `vercel link --repo` flag to link to repository (multiple projects), rather than an individual project (alpha)